2 minute read

 git config --get core.sshCommand

-# The real test - should work without prompting for passwords
+# This should work without prompting for passwords

 mkdir -p ~/bin